 This course may not be included in a degree together with a course, taken in Sweden or elsewhere, of identical or partially similar content.
+This course cannot be included in the same degree as FE3131 Real Estate Management.

 Misc

 Exemption from an assessment task is granted if the student presents a valid reason and a written certification (such as illness and a medical certificate), whereupon the student may re-sit the assessment task at a later date while maintaining previously acquired course points.